By Wesley Gallagher

 While marijuana is legalized in many parts of the US, it is still a mind-altering substance that can lead to abuse and addiction.

-So, what can you do to protect yourself against potential contaminants if you are not willing to stop using marijuana?
+So, what can you do to protect yourself against potential cannabis contaminants if you are not willing to stop using marijuana?

-- Purchase marijuana from a legal, reputable vendor
+- Purchase marijuana from a legal, reputable vendor in the cannabis industry

 - Thoroughly inspect the drug before purchasing